Summer-16/CSGO-VMPanel/README.md

 - Fixed an error in the user dashboard where the renew button doesn't work if 10/10 slots are sold.
 - Added Feature to hide admin login form from the public display;
 - Added Feature to enable discord notifications for VIP sales.
-- Updated MySQL client library from MySQL to mysql2 in panelServer application for better compatibility with MySQL 8.x servers (Mainly new authentication method)
+- Updated MySQL client library from MySQL to mysql2 in Panel_Server application for better compatibility with MySQL 8.x servers (Mainly new authentication method)
 - Updated Bundle buy functions with various checks to detect pre-own VIP to update the VIP
 - Code Optimizations and Performance improvements
 - Plugin Updated Following features added:
-    -Added types of VIP expiry alert (you can choose between Menu alert and Chat alert)
+    -Added types of VIP expiry alert (you can choose between Menu alert and Chat alert).
+    -Added feature to auto add the server in panel.

 ## Panel Features v1.8
 - Add VIP or Admin to servers.